tldr-pages/tldr/pages/linux/dolphin.md

 `dolphin --split`

-- Start Dolphin daemon (only required for DBus interface):
+- Start the Dolphin daemon (only required to use the DBus interface):

 `dolphin --daemon`